 People with traditional Medicare policies who want to purchase Medicare Part D from a private insurance company will pay a monthly premium for their prescription drug costs.
 They may also have out-of-pocket costs, based on the types of prescriptions they take.

-The CMS projects that the average monthly premium for a prescription drug plan will be $31.50 in 2023.
+The CMS projects that the average total monthly premium for a prescription drug plan will be $55.50 in 2024.
 Privately administered drug plans will vary in cost.